 It is much easier to bring a lawsuit against a private school than a public school.
 Apart from the process being more complicated, public schools are also protected by several government immunity laws, which makes it much more difficult to hold them liable.

 If you are the parent or guardian of a child who has been seriously injured in a slip or trip and fall accident at school in Rome, Georgia, then you’re probably wondering if you might have a valid personal injury claim against the school.
 If your child goes to a public school, you may feel that you have no chance of prevailing in a personal injury lawsuit.
 However, each personal injury claim is different, and consulting a compassionate Rome, GA personal injury attorney can increase your chances of receiving compensation.
-Contact the Bader Law Firm for a free consultation to explore your options.
+Contact Bader Scott Injury Lawyers for a free consultation to explore your options.